Woman uses firearm to defend own life during violent home invasion

 The woman then set off her home alarm system to notify law enforcement.
 She then heard her dogs barking again before opening a door to the home’s “sun room.”

 “The man was standing there now holding kitchen shears over his head and coming at her,” said Holdren.
 “She indicated she was in fear for her life and I don’t know how you couldn’t be.
-She shot the man.
-She indicated and it was confirmed she shot him twice, once in the eye and once in the chest.”
+She shot the man.”

-According to the article, the homeowner defended herself with a .38-caliber revolver.
+According to the article, the homeowner defended herself with a .38-caliber revolver, shooting her attacker once in the head.

 Investigators found no connections between the attacker and his intended victim.